 - What is the deadline for the submission of applications?

 The Medtech Accelerator has an open call and applications can be submitted at any time.
 The Medtech Accelerator Awards Committee shall meet quarterly to review applications and decide on awards to be made.
-The deadlines for applications to be submitted prior to the quarterly meetings of the Awards Committee meeting are the following dates: 12 May 2017, 1 September 2017 and 1 December 2017.
+The deadlines for applications to be submitted prior to the quarterly meetings of the Awards Committee meeting is Friday 1 December 2017.

 - When will I find out if my application has been successful?